microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // dist/dts/calendar/calendar.d.ts:51:5 - (ae-incompatible-release-tags) The symbol "dataGrid" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/data-grid/data-grid-row.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "dataGridCell" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/data-grid/data-grid.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "dataGridRow" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
+// dist/dts/horizontal-scroll/horizontal-scroll.options.d.ts:38:5 - (ae-incompatible-release-tags) The symbol "flipper" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/menu-item/menu-item.d.ts:21:5 - (ae-incompatible-release-tags) The symbol "anchoredRegion" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/picker/picker.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "anchoredRegion" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/picker/picker.template.d.ts:10:5 - (ae-incompatible-release-tags) The symbol "pickerMenu" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta